lisaychuang/JavaScript30/readme.md

 ### [MouseEvent](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent)

 The MouseEvent interface represents events that occur due to the user interacting with a pointing device (such as a mouse).
-Common events using this interface include `click, dblclick, mouseup, mousedown.`
+Common events using this interface include `click, dblclick, mouseup, mousedown, mouseenter etc`

 `MouseEvent` properties covered in this project: